 Auld Lang Syne – Teaching A New Year Folk Song

 There are several really awesome “New Year” folk songs that somehow get lost in the shuffle of winter break.
-I always plan to teach them, but then either we have a holiday program that takes presidence or a last-minute, all-school assembly or classroom holiday parties… or something else to mess with the normal music schedle.
+I always plan to teach them, but then either we have a holiday program that takes precedence or a last-minute, all-school assembly or classroom holiday parties… or something else to mess with the normal music schedule.
 And then after the break I always thing “it’s several days after New Years Day anyway” and I just want to move on to new content.
 New Year folk songs always get lost along the way which is really a tragedy.
 So, this year I’m being intentional about teaching the songs BEFORE we leave for break so that kids can sing them with friends on the break.
 If nothing else, they’ll know the song when they hear it on the radio or TV and can singa long with their parents.

 Auld Lang Syne is probably the best-known New Year song out there and is really pretty familiar for most folks.
 I’ve found that often kids have heard the song before even if they don’t know the words or exactly how it goes.
 I use this lesson to refresh their memory, clarify how the song really goes, teach a little history, add in a dance, and more.